ynotstartups/notes/notes/cheat-sheet-interview.md

 **Role**

+- Can you describe a typical projects that I will be involved in? for example, the current project that you are working on
 - Which team will I work in?
 What are the responsibilities of the team?
-- Can you describe a typical projects that I will be involved in?
 - What is your management style?
 - What will be the ideal person for this role?